 The complete numbers of children and young people are retrieved from the Population Statistics (Statistics Finland) and are sorted by the municipalities of the Council of Oulu Region.
 Population data by age group reveal the municipality's permanent resident population in each age group on the last day of the year.
-The multiple age groups evaluated in the study are 0-6-year-olds, and 7-16-year-olds.
-Table 1A presents a description of the groups and measures used in data collection.
+The multiple age groups evaluated in the study are 0-6 and 7-17 years.
+Table 1 presents a description of the groups and measures used in data collection.